 Hello and welcome!

-I’m Kim Burton, a textile artist from Portsmouth, UK and the Stitchbook Studio website is a place for me to showcase and share all of the elements of Stitchbooking – a new textile craft that I have developed.
+I’m Kim Burton, a textile artist from Portsmouth, UK and the Stitchbook Studio website is a place for me to showcase and share all of the elements of Stitchbooking – a new textile craft that I have developed, as well as my textile artwork.

 Stitchbooking fuses elements of scrapbooking and textile arts to create beautiful handmade fabric memory books and projects.
 It is based on the use of photo transfer paper which lets anyone transfer photographs to fabric easily with high quality results – letting you sew them into many interesting projects.

-There are many new and existing techniques that can be used in Stitchbook projects and since the beginning of 2016 I have been experimenting and refining them to be able to present a full and exciting new craft.
+There are many new and existing techniques that can be used in Stitchbook and textile art projects and since the beginning of 2016 I have been experimenting and refining them to be able to present a full and exciting new craft.

 I love making Stitchbooks and I’m passionate about sharing this new craft with others.
 Not satisfied with simply teaching local sewers, I want to open Stitchbooking up to craft enthusiasts all over the world!